villasv/aws-airflow-stack/README.md

     timestamp, meaning that the latest stable SQS metrics are from 10 minutes in the past.
 This is why the load metric is always 5~10 minutes delayed.
 To avoid oscillating allocations, the alarm action has a 10 minutes cooldown.

+3. Why can't I stop running tasks by terminating all workers?

+    Workers have lifecycle hooks that make sure to wait for Celery to finish its tasks before allowing EC2 to terminate that instance (except maybe for Spot Instances going out of capacity).
+If you want to kill running tasks, you will need to SSH into worker instances and stop the airflow service forcefully.

 ## Contributing